atom/atom/docs/build-instructions/windows.md

 Whichever version you use, ensure that:

  * The default installation folder is chosen so the build tools can find it
- * If using Visual Studio make sure Visual C++ support is selected/installed
+ * Visual C++ support is selected/installed if using Visual Studio
- * If using Visual C++ Build Tools make sure Windows 8 SDK is selected/installed
+ * Windows 8 SDK is selected/installed if using Visual C++ Build Tools
  * A `git` command is in your path
- * Set the `GYP_MSVS_VERSION` environment variable to the Visual Studio/Build Tools version (`2013` or `2015`) e.g. ``[Environment]::SetEnvironmentVariable("GYP_MSVS_VERSION", "2015", "User")`` in PowerShell or set it in Windows advanced system settings control panel.
+ * The `GYP_MSVS_VERSION` environment variable is set to the corresponding Visual Studio/Build Tools version (`2013` or `2015`)

 ## Instructions

 You can run these commands using Command Prompt, PowerShell, Bash on Ubuntu on Windows, or any other terminal.
-These instructions will assume the use of Command Prompt - if you are using Bash use a forward slash instead: i.e. `script/build`.
+These instructions will assume the use of Command Prompt.

 ```cmd
 cd C:\